terraform-titans/northcoders-cloud-engineering-final-project/README.md

 `kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml`

-To check this has all gone through and you are set up correctly, yyou can use this command:
+To check this has all gone through and you are set up correctly, you can use this command:

 `kubectl get pods -n argocd`